XelaRonnoc/3DPlatformerGame/README.md

 # 3DPlatformerGame
-All Credit for Current Camera Functionality and current third Level goes to Nathan Cochrane (RandomGuy3659)
+All Credit for Current Camera Functionality and current third Level design goes to Nathan Cochrane (RandomGuy3659)